 The office of the President of the United States was plagued by scandals in the early 1970s.
 When Jimmy Carter ran for office in 1976, the nation was still struggling to process the Vietnam War and Watergate.
 Questionable presidential decisions prolonged a quagmire in Asia, Richard Nixon’s illegal surveillance broke the people’s trust, and Gerald Ford’s subsequent pardon of Nixon irrevocably sullied his relationship with the American people.
 Jimmy Carter sought to be the transparent, trustworthy leader that the nation demanded.

 About the Author(s)

-Jason Friedman is a Global Dynamics Instructor at The Winchendon School in Winchendon, Massachusetts.
+Jason Friedman is a global dynamics instructor at The Winchendon School in Winchendon, Massachusetts.

 Format: softcover (6 x 9)

-Bibliographic Info: photos, notes, bibliography, index
+Bibliographic Info: 7 photos, notes, bibliography, index

-Copyright Date: 2019
+Copyright Date: 2020

 1. The Carter Way: Creating a Tone of Openness and Responsiveness 13